jsiek/deduce/Reference.md

 when the `all` has a single variable, as in `all x:T. P`, and the type `T` must be a union type.

-### Use `all x1:T1,...,xn:Tn.
-P`

-A proof of `all x1:T1,...,xn:Tn.
-P` can be used to prove the formula `P` where the `x1,...,xn` have been replaced by terms of your choice.
-Use square brackets to enclose your comma-delimited sequence of choices.

-### Examples

 ```{.deduce #all_example_bool}
 theorem all_example_bool: all P:bool.
 P = true or P = false
 proof